-Dave and I will be celebrating 6 years of marriage on December 26th, and it’s been a great 6 years.
+Dave and I will be celebrating our anniversary soon, and it’s been great times.
 Life has brought hospital beds, courtrooms, emergency clinics, rat-infested hotels, depression, scams, broken leases, broken friendships, and poverty– but right alongside all that nonsense, through it all — was us being us.
 And that part has been awesome.

 We’re a solid team– spouses, roommates, best friends, colleagues, cat-owners– and we make each other better people.
 Marriage fits both us like a tailored suit and we’ve never looked back.

 In most ways, we’re opposites.
 He has all sorts of metaphors to explain that to people.